woefe/ytcc/README.md

 [youtube_dl]
-# Format (see FORMAT SELECTION in youtube-dl manpage).
+# Format (see FORMAT SELECTION in yt-dlp manpage).
 Make sure to use a video format here, if you
 # want to be able to download videos.
 format = bestvideo[height<=?1080]+bestaudio/best

-# Output template (see OUTPUT TEMPLATE in youtube-dl manpage).
+# Output template (see OUTPUT TEMPLATE in yt-dlp manpage).
 # Note that the output template will be prefixed with the `download_dir` directory and the name of
 # the playlist if `download_sub_dir` is enabled.
 output_template = %(title)s.%(ext)s